mevenG/PPM2BuetoothController/README.md

 - Configurable channel inversion
 - Smoothing of PPM signals for stable input
 - BLE connection status feedback
+- Built-in debug visualization when serial monitor is connected

 ## Hardware Requirements

 - ESP32-C3 development board
-- Any controller with PPM output (I used a FlySky fs-i6 for testing)
+- Any controller with PPM output (I used a FlySky FS-i6 for testing)
 - USB cable for programming and power

 ## Software Requirements